Written by: Annemarie Hoogenboezem

 It is crucial to teach the youth that the future of this country will not be built on individuals seeking a higher income, but on a society that strives towards higher morals.
 We need to inspire youngsters to dream big dreams about South Africa and provide them with the tools they need to realise those dreams rather than to cultivate negativity in young minds.
 Because in a classroom today, the next president of South Africa needs to be inspired to take action.

-Bio: Annemarie is an honours student in Journalism at the North West University.
+Author: Annemarie is an honours student in Journalism at the North West University.
 She is also the Arts, Entertainment and Lifestyle Editor at the NWU campus newspaper Wapad.
 She served on the executive committee of the SRC portfolio Media and Communication from 2014 to 2016.
 Her work has been published on websites like Maroela Media as well as numerous blogs.
 Annemarie completed her BA Communication degree in 2016.